dagbjorn/microcoffeeoncloud/README.md

 :point_right: Choose a zone within the region configured by `aws configure`.

-After successful creation, volume information is listed in the response:
+After successful creation, volume details is listed in the response:

     {
         "AvailabilityZone": "eu-west-1a",